openannotation/annotatorjs.org/README.md

 ```
 $ rake post title="<your post title>"
 ```
-See [jekyll docs](http://jekyllbootstrap.com/usage/jekyll-quick-start.html) for more information.
+Your post is created in /\_posts with the title you specified.
+Once you've finished editing it, run `jekyll build` from the \_news/ directory.
+See [jekyll docs](http://jekyllbootstrap.com/usage/jekyll-quick-start.html) and our [JEKYLL_README](https://github.com/openannotation/annotatorjs.org/blob/master/_news/JEKYLL_README) for more information.
 ```
 $ rake ghp
 $ git push origin gh-pages:gh-pages